-- (1) Addresses the surrounding existing and planned context, relationships to other parcels, transportation continuity, and other interactions; - (2) Results in an interconnected system of streets and blocks, extending the city's current grid, which provides access and mobility to all users via multiple modes of transportation; - (3) Incorporates a variety of smaller, usable, accessible open space for residents and visitors to the sites within walking distance; and - (4) Implements the Lehigh Riverfront Master Plan, by helping ensure access to and visibility and stewardship of the riverfront. - (5) Provides an appropriate, finer grade mix of zones and potential uses, creating new, walkable, complete urbandistricts.
+- (1) Addresses the surrounding existing and planned context, relationships to other parcels, transportation continuity, and other interactions; - (2) Results in an interconnected system of streets and blocks, extending the city's current grid, which provides access and mobility to all users via multiple modes of transportation; - (3) Incorporates a variety of smaller, usable, accessible open space for residents and visitors to the sites within walking distance; and - (4) Implements the Lehigh Riverfront Master Plan, by helping ensure access to and visibility and stewardship of the riverfront.

 - (1) The MPD regulations of this article apply to new large-scale developments on a single lot or combination of lots totaling 5 acres or more.
-New developments on sites in I or P zones are exempt from master plan development requirements (see also section 660-08 of the zoning ordinance) as are minor modifications, as determined by the city, to existing developments on 5-acre or larger lots.
-3 Acre Developments.
-All developments on a single parcel or combination of parcels totaling 3 acres or more must meet the MPD regulations, prior to any subdivision, rezoning, or submittal of a site plan for review, except as follows: - (a) Parcels currently designated as I, IX, or P on the zoning map are not required, but may elect, to submit an MPD: - (b) Rezoning any parcel to I, IX, or P does not require an MPD: - (2) The following must be included in the MPD: - (a) All adjacent and abutting land under the same or similar ownership must be included.
-Similar ownership means parcels that have any common owners with legal rights. - (b) All parcels considered to be part of the same development or phases of a development.
+New developments on sites in I or P zones are exempt from master plan development requirements (see also section 660-08 of the zoning ordinance) as are minor modifications, as determined by the city, to existing developments on 5-acre or larger lots. - (2) The following must be included in the MPD: - (a) All adjacent and abutting land under the same or similar ownership must be included.
+Similar ownership means parcels that have any common owners with legal rights. - (b) All parcels considered to be part of the same development or phases of a development. - (c) All adjacent and abutting parcels under separate ownership that are either vacant or anticipated to be developed within 10 years of the submittal must be included for planning purposes and noted as such.
+Planning purposes include such items as access to those sites, incorporation into the blocks of the MPD, continuity of waterfront access and visibility, access to usable open spaces, and mixing of uses and access to daily uses.

-- (c) All adjacent and abutting parcels under separate ownership that are either vacant or anticipated to be developed within 10 years of the submittal must be included for planning purposes and noted as such.
-Planning purposes include such items as access to those sites, incorporation into the blocks of the MPD, continuity of waterfront access and visibility, access to usable open spaces, and mixing of uses and access to daily uses. - (d) All parcels the director of the Bureau of Planning and Zoning requests to be included for planning purposes.
+(d) All parcels the director of the Bureau of Planning and Zoning requests to be included for planning purposes.